Federal Financial Aid & Grants for Aspiring Massage Therapists

 Federal Financial Aid is a common way for students to pay for their education.
-The Soma Institute participates in a number of Federal Student Aid programs and assists students in applying to these programs.
+The Soma Institute participates in several Federal Student Aid programs and assists students in applying to these programs.
+Learn more about the available grants for aspiring massage therapists.

 Higher Education Emergency Relief Fund Report Emergency Financial Aid Grants to Students HEERF I (CARES Act) – Final Report